Qognita/qognita/README.md

-# Qognita - ChatGPT for Solana
+# Qognita - AI-Copilot for Solana

 > **AI-Powered Web3 Intelligence Platform for the Solana Ecosystem**